momentohq/public-dev-docs/docs/intro.md

   <meta name="google-site-verification" content="jXAJxglm5PRXRtL0R8kfGf80Xs1WM3IVAwAUPJC23lI" />
 </head>

+Momento provides instantly scalable and simply priced data platform you can take to production today.
+It currently provides the below suite of serverless distributed services:

-Momento Cache is the world's first truly serverless caching service.
-It provides instant elasticity, scale-to-zero capability, and blazing-fast performance.
-Gone are the days where you need to choose, manage, and provision capacity.
+- Momento Cache is the world's first truly serverless caching service.
+It provides instant elasticity, scale-to-zero capability, zero infrastructure management, and blazing-fast performance.
 With Momento Cache, you grab the SDK, you get an end point, input a few lines into your code, and you're off and running.
+[Learn More](./introduction/what-is-serverless-caching.md)
+- Momento Topics is a high-speed, low-drag serverless pub/sub (publish/subscribe) messaging pattern that allows for real-time communication between parts of a distributed system.
+Momento Topics allows your apps to subscribe to topics to receive items published to the topic by your app’s publishers.
+[Learn More](./introduction/momento-topics.md)
+- Momento Vector Index simplifies vector database management with a truly serverless service, and provides the fastest path to get your AI project production ready at scale.
+[Join our waitlist](https://events.gomomento.com/momento-vector-index)

 <img src="/img/dial.jpg" width="90%" alt="a technical illustration on a white background depicting the intersection of speed, ease of use, and security." />